STUDIES SHOW MARIJUANA MAY BE ADDICTIVE

 addictive, and I believed it.
 But when I tried to stop smoking pot, it was

+really hard.
 I don't think people realize that.
 A lot of people out there

 are smoking away, thinking they can stop any time, but it's just not that